-At the Icahn Institute for Genomics and Multiscale Biology, we use a multifaceted approach that combines epidemiology, genomics, and multiscale biology to study allergies and asthma.
+At the Icahn Institute for Data Science and Genomic Technology, we use a multifaceted approach that combines epidemiology, genomics, and multiscale biology to study allergies and asthma.

 Asthma, food allergy, allergic rhinitis (hayfever), and atopic dermatitis (eczema) are common in both children and adults.
 On an average day in the United States, asthma causes: 44,000 asthma attacks, 36,000 kids to miss school, 27,000 adults to miss work, and 4,700 people to visit the emergency room.
 And, the rate of asthma and allergies continues to grow.
 Asthma and allergic disorders can also affect genetically susceptible individuals exposed to particular environmental conditions.